Will an orgasm a day really keep the doctor away?

 Interestingly, men who cut back often remark on changes: more energy, better concentration, interacting with potential mates more easily, greater gains from workouts, stronger erections, healthy dietary changes, return to earlier sexual tastes, more optimism, seeing women differently—even deeper voices.
 As with other aspects of life, it seems that finding a middle ground pays.
 Yet when it comes to ejaculation, few people are talking about what might constitute a healthy middle ground.

 The absence of a reliable consensus could be a problem.
-Having heard that frequent ejaculation is vital to good health, many men now fear to cut back on ejaculation—even for a time, even when they have sound reasons.
+Having heard that frequent ejaculation is vital to good health, many men now fear to cut back—even for a time, even when they have sound reasons.
 They may resort to risky sexual enhancement drugs or more intense sexual stimuli to increase/maintain ejaculation frequency.
-Some also mistake withdrawal discomfort (when rebooting) as harm from avoiding ejaculation, rather than recognizing it as an unavoidable phase in the return to balance.
+Some also mistake withdrawal discomfort (when rebooting) as evidence that avoiding ejaculation is harmful, rather than recognizing it as an unavoidable phase in the return to balance.

 This may not be such a good thing.
 Primates are a funny bunch.
 Even the sexy bonobos and their cousins the macaque monkeys frequently don't ejaculate when they engage in sexual activity.
 It seems primates need sex for the social bonds that soothe their brains—rather than mere ejaculation.
 In fact, comforting contact may be even more vital for pair-bonding brains like ours.
 In any case, too much sexual stimulation can actually leave people less contented.

 One thing is certain: It takes a lot of effort to uncover objective information about ejaculation and health.
 Said one young man,

 On the men's sites that I frequent, the number one rationalization for masturbation is that it is good for the prostate.
 All you have to do is tell a guy that jerking off is good for his health and he's a lifer.
 Does frequent masturbation really prevent prostate cancer?